Price: Free with Museum Admission

 Song & spoken word

 Apr 4, 5

 Wendy Zhou began studying the pipa at the age of five.
 After immigrating to Canada in 2001, she studied with renowned pipa soloist Gui-Lian Liu and joined the B.C.
 Chinese Orchestra as Section Leader.
 She won multiple awards in the Kiwanis Music Festival and the S.K.
 Lee Scholarship for Ethnic Instruments.
 In 2010, she co-founded Spire and began exploring the boundaries between Eastern and Western music through arranging and composing for the group.

 Tabla Youth Ensemble

 April 18 & 19

-Toronto based vocalist, improviser and electronic sound artist, Laura Swankey hails from the base of Mount Seymour on the edge of Vancouver, BC.
-Calling Toronto home since 2012, Laura is known for her rich voice, wide range and imaginative spirit.
-This solo project from Laura combines dry and processed voice to create soundscapes beneath simple, earnest melodies and stories.
-Sound that is lush and minimalist at some moments, can be dense, raw and abrasive at others.
-Drawing from deeply personal experiences, observations about rapidly shifting culture and concerns for our environment.
+Toronto-based vocalist, improviser, and electronic sound artist Laura Swankey hails from Vancouver, BC.
+Calling Toronto home since 2012, she is known for her rich voice, wide range, and imaginative spirit.
+This solo performance combines dry and processed voice to create soundscapes beneath melodies and stories that draw from deeply personal experiences and observations about rapidly shifting culture, and concerns for our environment.

 May 2 & 3